-The proprietor will also have the following checks:
+All proprietors will also have the following checks:

-- ➤ A section 128 check (to check prohibition on participation in management under section 128 of the Education and Skills Act 2008). - > Identity - >Right to work in the UK - The proprietor will have their DBS check countersigned by the secretary of state.
+- A section 128 check (to check prohibition on participation in management under section 128 of the Education and Skills Act 2008). - Identity - Right to work in the UK - Other checks deemed necessary if they have lived or worked outside the UK.